volkanersumer/BillionMail/README.md

   <a name="readme-top"></a>
   <h1><a href="https://www.billionmail.com/" target="_blank">BillionMail 📧</a></h1>

-## An Open-Source Mail Server, Email Marketing Solution for Smarter Campaigns
+## An Open-Source MailServer, Email Marketing Solution for Smarter Campaigns

 [![][license-shield]][license-link]
 [![][docs-shield]][docs-link]